Our Community Programs

 - Born to be a Panther Birth Certificate signed by head coach Anthony Griffin and Panthers Executive General Manager of Rugby League, Phil Gould AM.

-Junior Rugby League Players have the fantastic opportunity to rub shoulders with players from the Penrith Panthers in skill development clinics held monthly on the commencement of the Junior League Season.
+Junior Rugby League Players have the fantastic opportunity to rub shoulders with players from the Penrith Panthers in Play like a Panthers clinics held throughout the season.

-The clinics include basic skills, drills and games involving passing, catching, kicking and tackling, with registered participants working with players such as Jamie Soward, Tyrone Peachey, Josh Mansour and the rest of the Penrith Panthers squad.
+The clinics include basic skills, drills and games involving passing, catching, kicking and tackling, with registered participants working with players such as Trent Merrin, Tyrone Peachey and Josh Mansour and the rest of the Penrith Panthers squad.

 The clinics allow up to 200 participants to take part each time is always a big hit.